TheBrones/ApacheStack/README.md

   - gd
   - mysqli

+Disabled at this time (but will work):
+  - gmagick
+  - ssh2
+  - exif
+  - imagick
+  - mbstring
+  - sockets

 Don't forget to add a file in the mount /etc/msmtprc.
 This file configures the msmtp service to send outbound mail.
 ```conf